ybq22/relative-based-scaling-law/readme.md

 ## Appendix

-We are sorry to say that the derivation of origns of two scaling laws have some issues and we have updated the proof in [proof.pdf](proof.pdf).
+We are sorry to say that the derivation of origns of two scaling laws have some issues and we have updated the proof in a new version of our paper: [new-version.pdf](new-version.pdf).
+Several other minor adjustments have also been made in this version of paper.
 Thank you for understanding.